Andrew Luck: 2015 season

-On April 9, the Colts announced they had picked up the fifth-year option on Luck's contract, which will pay him a guaranteed $16.55 million in 2016.
+On April 9, the Colts announced they had picked up the fifth-year option on Luck's contract, paying him a guaranteed $16.55 million in 2016.
 In Weeks 4 and 5, Luck missed the first two games of his career with an injured shoulder.
 Backup Matt Hasselbeck played in his place and led the team to a 16–13 overtime win over the Jacksonville Jaguars, followed by a 27–20 Thursday Night Football victory over the Houston Texans.
 Luck returned to the lineup on October 18 in a 34–27 loss to the New England Patriots.
 On November 2, Luck led the Colts back from a 17-point deficit in the fourth quarter to force overtime against the Carolina Panthers, but his third interception of the game helped lead to the Panthers' 29–26 win.
-On November 10, it was announced that Luck would miss 2–6 weeks with a lacerated kidney and a partially torn abdominal muscle, suffered during the fourth quarter of the Colts 27–24 win over the previously undefeated Denver Broncos two days prior.
+On November 10, it was announced that Luck would miss 2–6 weeks with a lacerated kidney and partially torn abdominal muscle, suffered during the fourth quarter of the Colts 27–24 win over the previously undefeated Denver Broncos two days prior.
 However, the recovery process took much longer than expected and Luck did not return for the rest of the season.
 The Colts failed to make the playoffs for the first time with Luck, ending the season 8–8.
 He was ranked 92nd by his fellow players on the NFL Top 100 Players of 2016.